-The most substantial gains were observed in the reading and listening sections.
-Improvements in structure scores were also noted, though at a more moderate rate.
-Interviews with students confirmed these results, with participants reporting increased confidence in their ability to comprehend English texts and academic conversations.
+The most substantial gains were observed in the reading and listening sections of the test.
+Improvements in the structure scores were also noted, although at a more moderate rate.
+Interviews with students confirmed these results, with the participants reporting increased confidence in their ability to comprehend English texts and academic conversations.

-The program largely succeeded in its goal of preparing students for professional and academic requirements.
-Most graduates reported feeling better prepared to take the official TOEFL test for opportunities such as working in partner hospitals in the Middle East or applying for scholarships and postgraduate studies.
-However, a small number of students did not achieve the minimum required score despite showing improvement.
-To address this, the program established a policy allowing these students three opportunities to take a remedial test.
-A satisfaction survey indicated that the majority of students were satisfied with the program, particularly praising the flexibility of the hybrid format, the dedication of the instructors, and the quality of the structured materials.
-Key suggestions for improvement from students included requests for more practice opportunities and more in-depth feedback across all test sections.
+The program largely succeeded in its goal of preparing students to meet professional and academic requirements.
+Most graduates reported feeling better prepared to take the official TOEFL test for opportunities such as working in partner hospitals in the Middle East or applying for scholarships and postgraduate study.
+However, a small number of students did not achieve the minimum required score, despite showing improvement.
+To address this, the program established a policy allowing these students three opportunities to take remedial tests.
+A satisfaction survey indicated that most students were satisfied with the program, particularly praising the flexibility of the hybrid format, the dedication of the instructors, and the quality of the structured materials.
+Key suggestions for improvement from students included requests for more practice opportunities and more in-depth feedback on all test sections.